batel-shafir/move-the-ball/README.md

-# rock-paper-scissors
+# Move the ball - Web Game
-JavaScript, HTML, and CSS code to create a Rock Paper Scissors Game in the browser.
+JavaScript, HTML, and CSS code to create a simple Game in the browser.